btang01/asyncio-basics/README.md

 ### 4. Task Group Pattern
 Uses `asyncio.TaskGroup()` (available in Python 3.11+) for better error handling and resource management in concurrent operations.

+### 5. Future Objects
+Demonstrates how to use futures for handling results that will be available at some point in the future, independent of task completion.

+### 6. Synchronization

+#### Locks
+Shows how to use `asyncio.Lock()` to protect shared resources from concurrent modification, ensuring thread-safe operations.

+#### Semaphores
+Demonstrates `asyncio.Semaphore()` for controlling access to resources with limited capacity, allowing multiple coroutines to access a resource concurrently up to a specified limit.

+#### Events
+Uses `asyncio.Event()` for coordination between coroutines, allowing one coroutine to wait for a signal from another coroutine before continuing execution.

 ## Requirements